increasinglyunclear/python/fine_tuned_llm/README.md

-# Philosophical LLM Fine-tuning Project
+# LLM Fine-tuning

-This project fine-tunes Llama 2 for philosophical and architectural text analysis using domain-specific training data.
+This project fine-tunes Llama 2 for text analysis using domain-specific training data.

 ## Project Structure